 Surrender your anxiety!

-And you will see that I am God.
+Be silent and stop your striving and you will see that I am God.

 I am the God above all the nations,

-And I will be exalted throughout the whole earth.
+and I will be exalted throughout the whole earth.